ottopaulsen/node-red-contrib-power-saver/docs/guide/README.md

 The following os valid for the Best Save and Lowest Price strategies:

 **Output 1** is used to turn on.
-A payload with value `true` is sent every time turning on is scheduled.
+A payload with value `true` (or another configured value) is sent every time turning on is scheduled.

 **Output 2** is used to turn off.
-A payload with value `false` is sent every time turning off is scheduled.
+A payload with value `false` (or another configured value) is sent every time turning off is scheduled.

 Example using Home Assistant: